starwarsgeek1138/smt-pod/submit/index.md

 </div>

 >Calls for season 3 currently open.<br/>
->Deadline for Season 3 Proposals is June 15, 2023 @ 11:59pm EST
+>Deadline for Season 3 Proposals is extended to July 15, 2023 @ 11:59pm EST

 ### Overview